Marcus Allen: Professional career

 From 1987 through 1990, Allen shared the backfield with Bo Jackson.
 Initially, Allen was commended for his gracious nature and team spirit for sharing the spotlight during the prime of his career.
 In later seasons with the Raiders, Allen had a stormy relationship with owner Al Davis stemming from a contract dispute; Davis referred to Allen as a "cancer to the team."
 He also missed most of the 1989 season with a knee injury.
 Allen was relegated to back-up duty in his final three seasons with the Raiders and, at one time, fell to fourth on the depth chart.
 Allen's strained relationship with Davis reached an all-time low in December 1992.
 During halftime of the Raiders-Dolphins game on Monday Night Football, a taped interview between Al Michaels and Allen was broadcast in which Allen said that Davis "told me he was going to get me", adding, "I think he [Davis] tried to ruin the latter part of my career, tried to devalue me.
 He's trying to stop me from going to the Hall of Fame.
 They don't want me to play."

-Allen eventually left Los Angeles and joined the Kansas City Chiefs in 1993.
+Allen eventually left the Raiders and joined the Kansas City Chiefs in 1993.
 Although he only rushed for 764 yards that year, he scored 12 touchdowns, leading the AFC, as he and Joe Montana led the Chiefs to the AFC Championship Game.
 Allen scored touchdowns in all three Chiefs playoff games that year, and was named the NFL Comeback Player of the Year by the Pro Football Writers Association.
 With the retirement of Eric Dickerson in 1993, Allen became the active leader in career rushing yards, a position he maintained until being passed by Barry Sanders in week 1 of 1997.
 Allen went on to play for the Chiefs for four more seasons, leading the team in rushing every year but his last.

 Allen retired after the 1997 season.
 In 1999, he was ranked 72nd on The Sporting News list of the 100 Greatest Football Players.
 Allen was inducted into the Pro Football Hall of Fame in 2003.
 Allen was also inducted into the California Sports Hall of Fame in 2007.

 In 1999, Allen was also inducted into the San Diego Hall of Champions Breitbard Hall of Fame.

-In 2008, Allen joined as a spokesman for the sports website OPENSports.com, the brainchild of Mike Levy, founder and former CEO of CBS Sportsline.com.
+In 2008, Allen became a spokesman for the sports website OPENSports.com, the brainchild of Mike Levy, founder and former CEO of CBS Sportsline.com.
 Allen wrote a blog and occasionally answered member questions for the company during this time.